tinymce/tinymce-docs/rtc/encryption.md

 keywords: rtc encrypt decrypt key rotate signature
 ---

-This documentation is in progress.
-Please contact us with any suggestions you think should be here.

 > **Caution**: The advice on this page does not guarantee a secure connection.
 If data secrecy is important for your users, please consult a security professional.

 ## Encryption keys are mandatory